fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 Actually, it increases the build time in few seconds, but every cloud has a silver lining.

+*IN UNDERTOW WE TRUST*

+Due to the fact of most stable results of:
+• Transactions Per Working Day
+• Response Time
+• Resources Consumption
+• Boot up time
+We chose the Undertow as the main embedded server for HAPI-FHIR server.

 ------------------------------------------------------------------------------------------------------------------------

-<h6>CHAPTER 7: I CAN'T BE WORRYING ABOUT THAT SH1T.
+<h6>CHAPTER 7: I CAN'T BE WORRYING ABOUT THAT.
 LIFE GOES ON, MAN.</h6>

 After all the tests we've already described we are going to use Undertow as the embedded server.
 Now we are going to compare the performance using JDK 11 and JDK 17.